Simulation: AI drone kills its operator

 The drone bypassed a "no" command that prevented it from completing its original mission, the USAF's head of AI testing and operations revealed at a recent conference.

-At the Future Combat Air and Space Capabilities Summit held in London between 23 and 24 May, Col Tucker 'Cinco' Hamilton, the USAF's Chief of AI Test and Operations gave a presentation on the pros and cons of a y weapon system with a human operator giving the final “yes/no” command to .
+At the Future Combat Air and Space Capabilities Summit held in London between 23 and 24 May, Col Tucker 'Cinco' Hamilton, the USAF's Head of AI Test and Operations gave a presentation on the pros and cons of a one-man autonomous weapon system operator who gave the final "yes/no" command to the attacks.

 protector aircraft